-Digital Realty Trust DLR is scheduled to release first-quarter 2019 results on Apr 25, after the market closes.
-The company’s results will likely display year-over-year growth in funds from operations (FFO) per share and revenues.
+Digital Realty Trust DLR is scheduled to release second-quarter 2019 results on Jul 30, after the market closes.

-Over the trailing four quarters, the company beat the Zacks Consensus Estimate in all four occasions — the average beat being 1.56%.
+The company has a decent surprise history.
+In fact, over the trailing four quarters, the company beat the Zacks Consensus Estimate on all four occasions — the average beat being 2.30%.
 This is depicted in the graph below:

 Digital Realty Trust, Inc. Price and EPS Surprise

 Digital Realty Trust, Inc. price-eps-surprise | Digital Realty Trust, Inc. Quote

 Let’s see how things are shaping up for Digital Realty prior to this announcement.

 With growth in cloud computing, Internet of Things and big data, and an increasing number of companies opting for third-party IT infrastructure; data-center REITs are experiencing a boom market.
 Also, the estimated growth rates for the artificial intelligence, autonomous vehicle and virtual/augmented reality markets will remain robust over the next five to six years.
 In fact, demand is outpacing supply in top-tier data center markets and despite enjoying high occupancy, the top-tier markets are absorbing new construction at a faster pace.

 Additionally, according to a forecast by Cisco, global data center-to-data center IP traffic is anticipated to witness a compound annual growth rate (CAGR) of 25% over 2016-2021, while global cloud IP traffic is estimated to grow at a CAGR of 27% over 2016-2021.
 Further, per Gartner’s reports, worldwide IT-spending growth is projected to increase 3.2% in 2019, while worldwide server shipments are expected to be up 4% in 2019.
 These are anticipated to drive demand for data centers.